lammps/lammps/doc/src/atom_style.rst

 <PDF/SPH_LAMMPS_userguide.pdf>`_ to using SPH in LAMMPS.

 The *mesont* style is part of the MESONT package.

+The *qmag* style is part of the MSPIN package.

 The *spin* style is part of the SPIN package.